dringeis/dringeis.github.io/_pages/about.md

 ### #SciComm

-I'm interested in sharing knowledge to the public about climate change and the impact
+I'm interested in sharing knowledge to the public about climate change and the impact of human activities on the polar region.
 I'm on twitter : [@sea_ice_bear](https://twitter.com/sea_ice_bear)
 And I am one of the manager and occasionnaly writer of [the ArcTrain blog](https://arctrain.de/) and the twitter account [@IRTG_ArcTrain](https://twitter.com/IRTG_ArcTrain)